Asset analysis

 Print-friendly version of the tool in large format.

-Note that often there are already some mitigations in place, which might affect the consequence and likelihood.
+Note that often there are already some mitigations in place, which might affect the impact and likelihood.
 Decide how to take existing mitigations into account, e.g., by incorporating them during risk evaluation or risk treatment.

 Find further inspiration in the IoT door lock example below.